 X-Resize paid for itself many times over at New Penn.
 The company estimates that the software reduced the time required to complete the customer field change project by approximately 13 to 14 person-years.

 And that’s not the end of the story.
 New Penn plans to expand its shipment tracking numbers shortly.
-Project Manager Chris Nickchen expects that X-Resize will deliver similar savings for that project as well.
+Former IT Manager Chris Nickchen expects that X-Resize will deliver similar savings for that project as well.

 “When you don’t know all of the impacts of a change, that’s when you bring in X-Resize,” explained Nickchen.
 “What you’re primarily doing is a batch search.
 Interactive screens then help you confirm that you first find all of the changes at the database level.
 Then you let X-Resize go crazy and take all of the database files and traverse through the system line-by-line until it finds all of the affected physical files, displays, printers, and parameters.”